 Warhammer 40k’s Sanguinius is half angel, half vampire, all Primarch – and one of the most famous characters in the entirety of Games Workshop’s grim, dark far future.
 Loved by his allies and feared by his foes, Sanguinius’ name is interwoven with much of Warhammer 40k lore, and he stands as one of the primary characters behind much of the current backstory of the tabletop wargame.

-From the Horus Heresy to the 41st millennium, Warhammer 40k’s Sanguinius has both a direct and indirect influence on everything that’s happened in the Imperium of Man.
-His actions and those of the ceramite-clad sons of Sanguinius, the Blood Angels, have helped shape this grimdark future into the setting we love so well.
+From the Horus Heresy to the 41st millennium, Sanguinius has both a direct and indirect influence on everything that’s happened in the Imperium of Man.
+His actions and those of the ceramite-clad sons of Sanguinius, the Blood Angels, have shaped the grimdark future.

 Who is Sanguinius?